-At the start of each academic year, the schedule of classes and final examinations for all SCALE courses and the SCALE Curriculum Charts are distributed to all SCALE students and posted on SCALE Curriculum Charts specify the applicable units allocated to the various SCALE courses in the curriculum for the year.
+At the start of each academic year, the schedule of classes and final examinations for all SCALE courses and the SCALE Curriculum Charts are distributed to all SCALE students and posted on SCALE - Current Students CANVAS page.
+The SCALE Curriculum Charts specify the applicable units allocated to the various SCALE courses in the curriculum for the year.